Table of Contents

 Your Mac may boot from a bootable external hard drive, CD or DVD, USB thumb drive, network volume, or any other disk other than the default.
 From Intel-based Macs to Apple silicon ones, the procedure of upgrading the starting disk changes in certain respects.
-Here, you’ll learn how to alter the startup disk on your Mac.
+Here, you'll learn how to change the startup disk on your Mac.

 What Is Startup Disk, Exactly?